geoserver/geoserver/doc/en/user/source/data/raster/customjdbcaccess.rst

 Custom JDBC Access for image data
 =================================

 .. note:: GeoServer does not come built-in with support for Custom JDBC Access; it must be installed through an extension.
-Proceed to :doc:`Image Mosaic JDBC</data/imagemosaicjdbc>` for installation details.
+Proceed to :doc:`Image Mosaic JDBC<imagemosaicjdbc>` for installation details.
 This extension includes the support for Custom JDBC Access.

 Adding a coverage based on Custom JDBC Access